RepoDynamics/PyPackIT/docs/website/source/intro/motivation/index.md

 Documentation is a key factor in software quality and success, ensuring users understand how to install, use, and exploit the software's capabilities while recognizing its limitations {cite}`10SimpleRulesForOpenDevOfSciSoft, BestPracticesForSciComp, GoodEnoughPracticesInSciComp, WhatMakesCompSoftSuccessful, SciSoftDevIsNotOxymoron, NamingThePainInDevSciSoft, CompSciError, BarelySufficientPracticesInSciComp`.
-This is especially important for {term}`FOSS`, which often suffers from knowledge loss due to high developer turnover rates {cite}`HowToSupportOpenSource, RecommendOnResearchSoftware, EmpStudyDesignInHPC, SoftwareSustainabilityInstitute`.
+This is especially important for FOSS, which often suffers from knowledge loss due to high developer turnover rates {cite}`HowToSupportOpenSource, RecommendOnResearchSoftware, EmpStudyDesignInHPC, SoftwareSustainabilityInstitute`.
 As software evolves, documenting and publishing changelogs with each release allows existing users to assess the update impact and helps new users and contributors understand the software's progression {cite}`ELIXIRSoftwareManagementPlan, GoodEnoughPracticesInSciComp, SustainableResearchSoftwareHandOver`.
-As community building is crucial for FOSS success {cite}`HowToSupportOpenSource, WhatMakesCompSoftSuccessful`, project documentation should also include contribution guidelines, governance models, and codes of conduct {cite}`SurveySEPracticesInScience, BestPracticesForSciComp, BestPracticesInBioinfSoftware, SustainableResearchSoftwareHandOver, 4SimpleRecs, ELIXIRSoftwareManagementPlan, DLRSoftEngGuidelines, NLeScienceSoftDevGuide`.
+As community building is crucial for FOSS success {cite}`HowToSupportOpenSource, WhatMakesCompSoftSuccessful`, project documentation should also include contribution guidelines, developer guides, governance models, and codes of conduct {cite}`SurveySEPracticesInScience, BestPracticesForSciComp, BestPracticesInBioinfSoftware, SustainableResearchSoftwareHandOver, 4SimpleRecs, ELIXIRSoftwareManagementPlan, DLRSoftEngGuidelines, NLeScienceSoftDevGuide`.

 However, high-quality documentation requires time, effort, and skills, including web development knowledge to create user-friendly websites that stay up to date with the latest project developments {cite}`SurveySEPracticesInScience, WhatMakesCompSoftSuccessful`.
 Although tools exist to aid documentation {cite}`TenSimpleRulesForDocumentingSciSoft, WhatMakesCompSoftSuccessful, BestPracticesForSciComp`, developers must still invest time in setting them up.
+A more important issue is the lack of automation, requiring developers to manually document a large amount of specifications, instructions, design decisions, implementation details, changelogs, and other essential essential documentation.
-Consequently, FOSS is often not well-documented {cite}`SoftEngForCompSci, ProblemsOfEndUserDevs, AnalyzingGitHubRepoOfPapers, DealingWithRiskInSciSoft`, creating barriers to use and leading to software misuse and faulty results {cite}`HowScientistsReallyUseComputers, HowScientistsDevSciSoftExternalRepl, CompSciError`.
+Consequently, FOSS is often not well-documented {cite}`SoftEngForCompSci, ProblemsOfEndUserDevs, AnalyzingGitHubRepoOfPapers, DealingWithRiskInSciSoft`, creating barriers to use and leading to software misuse and downstream issues {cite}`HowScientistsReallyUseComputers, HowScientistsDevSciSoftExternalRepl, CompSciError`.

 :::{admonition} |{{ ccc.name}}|'s Solution
 :class: tip

-Therefore, PyPackIT puts great emphasis on documentation, providing infrastructure and automated solutions that enable projects to maintain high-quality documentation with minimal effort.
+|{{ ccc.name}}| provides a fully designed website filled with automatically
+generated documentation such as project information, package metadata, installation guides, API reference, changelogs, release notes, contribution guides, and citation data.
+The website can be automatically deployed to GitHub Pages and Read The Docs platforms, and is easily customizable via the control center with no web development knowledge.
+PyPackIT can also dynamically generate standalone documents in various Markdown formats, such as community health files and READMEs for different indexing repositories.
 :::

-To address these issues, |{{ ccc.name }}| emphasizes providing infrastructure and automated solutions for maintaining high-quality documentation with minimal effort.

 ## Version Control

-Version control practices such as branching and tagging are vital yet challenging tasks in software development {cite}`10MetricsForSciSoftware, ELIXIRSoftwareManagementPlan, EffectOfBranchingStrategies, BranchUseInPractice`.
+Version control practices such as branching, merging, tagging, and history management are vital yet challenging tasks in software development {cite}`10MetricsForSciSoftware, ELIXIRSoftwareManagementPlan, EffectOfBranchingStrategies, BranchUseInPractice`.
-Branching provides isolation for development and testing of individual changes, while tags allow to annotate specific states of the code with version numbers to clearly communicate and reference changes {cite}`ImportanceOfBranchingModels, CICDSystematicReview`.
+Branching provides isolation for development and testing of individual changes, which must then be merged back into the project's mainline with information-rich commit messages to maintain a clear history.
+Moreover, tags allow to annotate specific states of the code with version numbers to clearly communicate and reference changes {cite}`ImportanceOfBranchingModels, CICDSystematicReview`.

+While established versioning schemes like [Semantic Versioning](#bg-semver) and branching models like trunk-based development {cite}`TrunkBasedDev`, git-flow {cite}`GitFlow`, GitHub flow {cite}`GitHubFlow`, and GitLab flow {cite}`GitLabFlow` exist, enforcing their consistent and effective application in the project still requires implementing them into automated workflows.
-Although established models like GitFlow and trunk-based development exist {cite}`TrunkBasedDev, GitFlow, GitHubFlow, GitLabFlow`, they do not fully align with the evolving nature of {term}`FOSS`, which often begins as a prototype and undergoes significant changes {cite}`UnderstandingHPCCommunity`.
+Moreover, these general-purpose strategies may require adjustments to fully align with the evolving nature of FOSS, which often begins as a prototype and undergoes significant changes {cite}`UnderstandingHPCCommunity`.
-A suitable model must, thus, support simultaneous development and long-term maintenance of multiple versions, to facilitate rapid evolution while ensuring the availability and sustainability of earlier releases {cite}`ConfigManageForLargescaleSciComp`.
+For example, a suitable model for FOSS development should support simultaneous development and long-term maintenance of multiple versions, to facilitate rapid evolution while ensuring the availability and sustainability of earlier releases {cite}`ConfigManageForLargescaleSciComp`.

 :::{admonition} |{{ ccc.name }}|'s Solution
 :class: tip

-|{{ ccc.name }}| addresses these needs by automating version control tasks
+|{{ ccc.name }}| automates version control tasks
-with a specialized branching model and version scheme.
+such as branching, pull request creation, commit message generation, versioning, tagging, and merging, with a branching model and versioning scheme specialized for FOSS requirements.
 :::

 ## Configuration Management

 Software projects rely on various tools and services throughout the development life cycle, each requiring separate configuration via specific files or user interfaces.
 This can lead to several maintenance challenges {cite}`BestPracticesForSciComp, DevOpsInSciSysDev`:
 Tool-specific formats and requirements result in data redundancy, since many settings are shared.
 As configuration files are often static,